Lexical aspect

-In linguistics, the lexical aspect, situation type or Aktionsart (/de/, plural Aktionsarten /[ʔakˈtsi̯oːnsˌʔaːɐ̯tn̩]/) of an event is part of the way in which that event is structured in relation to time.
+In linguistics, the lexical aspect, situation type or Aktionsart (/de/, plural Aktionsarten /de/) of an event is part of the way in which that event is structured in relation to time.
 For example, the English verbs arrive and run differ in their lexical aspect since the former describes an event which has a natural endpoint while the latter does not.
 Lexical aspect differs from grammatical aspect in that it is an inherent semantic property of a predicate, while grammatical aspect is a syntactic or morphological property.
 Although lexical aspect need not be marked morphologically, it has downstream grammatical effects, for instance that arrive can be modified by "in an hour" while believe cannot.

 Theories of aspectual class

 Although all theories of lexical aspect recognize that verbs divide into different classes, the details of the classification differ.
 An early attempt by Vendler recognized four classes, which has been modified several times.